6 tips for pricing your digital products

 1. Keep your friends close and your competitors closer

 Checking out your competitors is one of the first things you should do when you’re ready to determine your pricing.
-Your products should be priced fairly for you and your customers, whilst taking into account the value your offering provides.
+Your products or services should be priced fairly for you and your customers, whilst taking into account the value your offering provides.
 Pricing your products much lower than your competition can devalue your products and lead your customers to believe the quality isn’t as good as your competitor’s product.
 Pricing your products higher than your competition shows your customers that you bring something more to the table.